Euro 2024 is now officially underway, with 24 nations dreaming of glory in Germany this summer.

 It would not be a huge surprise to see fellow centurions Manuel Neuer and Thomas Muller also playing their last Euros, while Kroos's great midfield partner at club level Luka Modric will surely bid farewell to this stage too.

-Forty-one-year-old Pepe will have surely his last dance on the international scene with Portugal too, although incredibly he is not even the oldest player due to appear at the finals, with Scotland goalkeeper Craig Gordon 57 days older still.
+Forty-one-year-old Pepe will have his last dance on the international scene with Portugal too, and unsurprisingly he will be the oldest player due to appear at the finals after Scotland cut goalkeeper Craig Gordon from their final selection.

-At the other end of the scale, France's 18-year-old forward Warren Zaire-Emery will look to become the latest in a long line of youngsters to truly announce themselves on the biggest stage.
+At the other end of the scale, France's 18-year-old forward Warren Zaire-Emery will look to become the latest in a long line of youngsters to truly announce themselves on the biggest stage, while England boast some notable youngsters of their own.

 The venues